 In mounted archery, you can’t just use any bows that you want.
 Bows for mounted archery must satisfy the following requirements:

-- The bow must have no arrow rest or shelf as they are not allowed in mounted archery.
+- It must have no arrow rest or shelf as they are not allowed in mounted archery.
 As you draw to shot, the arrow must rest on your bow hand.

-- The bow must not be a compound or a crossbow.
+- It must not be a compound or a crossbow.

-- The bow must not have a cut-out (centreshot).
+- It must not have a cut-out (center shot).

-- The bow must be barebow which means there is no weight, stabilizer, sight, clicker or any other aids used.
+- It must be barebow, which means there is no weight, stabilizer, sight, clicker, or any other aids used.

-In essence, bows used in mounted archery must be a traditional bow without the addition of modern-day enhancement such as wheels or cams.
+In essence, mounted archers must use traditional bow without the addition of modern-day enhancement such as wheels or cams.

 What to Look For When Buying a Mounted Archery Bow